 These tools do not ensure that sensitive data being input onto the website is not being passed to external third parties.
 Furthermore, these tools do not allow whitelisiting or of third-party technology vendors.
 MarSec™ enables organizations to proactively enforce security policies across their digital properties and permit data and scripts from only authorized domains.

 7. Will MarSec™ affect the performance of my website?

-No, the MarSec™ solution is designed to minimise any performance impact.
+No, the MarSec™ solution is designed to minimize any performance impact.

 8. How will the deployment of MarSec™ affect our business resource?